 Teams will not be allowed to start until they show these items.
 Every person outside the support vehicle will be required to wear a reflective vest during the nighttime hours.
-It is mandatory and very important that you have enough vests for every member of your team.
+It is mandatory that you have enough vests for every member of your team.

 Upon check-in at the start line, Van 1 will receive runner bibs, van number, crossing flags, and a slap bracelet (used as a baton).
 If the team captain is in Van 2, he/she is not required to be at the start.
 In this event send one representative from the team to check-in instead.
+Upon check-in at exchange 6, Van 2 will receive runner bibs, van number, and crossing flags.